 The above example is better than the initial approach because now we can

 But there is a significant problem with the

 We are hiding the

-ClassA because by reading the constructor signature we cannot identify its dependencies right away.
-We can write the code in this way causing a
+ClassA because by reading the constructor signature, we cannot identify its dependencies right away.
+The code below causes a

-In statically typed languages like Java is always a good thing to let the compiler help us.
+In a statically typed language like Java, it’s always a good thing to let the compiler help us.
 See

 Constructor Injection (Highly recommended)

 - The functionality remains intact compared with the

 - We removed the